passivestar/quickmenu/MANUAL.md

 # Quick Menu Operators

 This list contains descriptions for each quick menu operator.
-Some of the operators are default blender operators and are included in quick menu because the default hotkey for it is not left hand friendly.
+Some of the operators are default blender operators and are included in the quick menu because the default hotkey for it is not left-hand friendly.
 The default blender operators are in ***cursive***.

 ## General

 `d11` **Separate/Join.** Join objects into one if in object mode.
 Separate selection if in edit mode.
-Optionally set origin to the separated geometry.
+Optionally set the origin to the separated geometry.

 `d12` **Set shade smooth.** Enable smooth shading.
 Optionally enable autosmooth.
 Use redo panel to tweak the angle.
 Works in any mode.